SelmaAncel/ADL/README.md

 - **ADL code scratch:** Includes the ViT, CCT, DeiT, CeiT, LocalViT, Conformer and CvT trained from scratch on a quarter of the EuroSaT dataset.

 ## Data
 The data used for this project was the EuroSAT dataset created by Helber et al. (2018).
-The dataset can be found here: https://github.com/phelber/EuroSAT
+The dataset can be found [here.](https://github.com/phelber/EuroSAT)

 ## References relevant to the code
 - Dosovitskiy, A., Beyer, L., Kolesnikov, A., Weissenborn, D., Zhai, X., Unterthiner, T., Dehghani, M., Minderer, M., Heigold, G., Gelly, S., Uszkoreit, J., & Houlsby, N. (2021).
 An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale.